 INGRID: DANCER IN REPOSE

-Using images from burlesque, belly dancing and drag, I am creating a body of work of women baring their bodies in dance.
+In my Burlesque Series I am using images of belly dancing and drag to create a body of work of women baring their bodies in dance.
 Using stage names, the performers create new personas, as they expose themselves.
 My intention is to use tapestry to capture the performers' risk-taking, while challenging the objectification of women.
 I'm exploring the tension, perhaps contradictions, between stripping for self-actualization and objectification.
-The “Burlesque Series” is motivated by the personal choice of dancers to bare our bodies not to please men, but to praise and empower ourselves.
+The “Burlesque Series” is motivated by the personal choice of dancers to bare our bodies to praise and empower ourselves.